billvivino/billvivino.github.io/_posts/2026-08-01-i-dont-build-startups-on-sweat-equity.md

 My role isn't to replace Steve Wozniak.

-My role is to replace the missing technical founder once a company decides engineering deserves real investment.
+My role is to replace the missing technical founder once a company decides engineering deserves real, paid investment.

 ## AI Does Not Make Everyone a Technical Founder